Starting price: $999

 We're keeping track of the best Galaxy S22 deals, including ways to save on the Galaxy S22 Plus.

 At $999 and going up to $1,049, the Galaxy S22 Plus is in the tricky position of directly competing with the similarly priced iPhone 13 Pro.
 Read our Samsung Galaxy S22 Plus vs. iPhone 13 Pro face-off for more details on that.

-Samsung commands almost the same retail presence as Apple, which means that when the phone ships on February 25, you’ll be able to walk into any electronics or carrier store and pick up a Galaxy S22 Plus.
+Samsung commands almost the same retail presence as Apple, which means that you can walk into any electronics or carrier store and pick up a Galaxy S22 Plus.
 That’s not so true for all Android phones.
 Whether you want to cash in on the Samsung.com pre-order bonuses or exclusive colors, or get a device on a carrier payment plan, you have tons of options, now that preorders are underway.

 Samsung Galaxy S22 Plus review: Design